hicTech/recruitment/index.md

 Successivamente ad un colloquio e un periodo di prova verrà proposto contratto di assunzione a tempo indeterminato.

-You can use the [editor on GitHub](https://github.com/hicTech/recruitment/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [candidatura](mailto:info@hictech.com) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.